fcamilleri22/dots/README.md

 ## Known Issues
 - Generally speaking, this is **always going to be a work in progress.** I'll do my best to only merge in completed, separate feature branches, but small fixes will be added directly to master from time to time.
 - `LXAppearance` is not symlink friendly.
 A wrapper, `dots-lxappearance` is included and PATHed.
 Use that instead to keep gtk symlinks intact.
 You shouldn't really need to use it anyway, as the retheme-by-... commands should handle everything.
+- Cursors still aren't fully cooperating with set settings.
 - There's an issue I'm experiencing in the Atom editor on my 4k resolution Virtualbox setup where sections of the window will not render.
 Don't know what exactly is causing this yet, but a workaround is to either use multiple windows, or to have terminal open in the same workspace.

-## Roadmap of Upcoming Changes (in priority order)
+## Roadmap of Definite Upcoming Changes (in priority order)
 1. Better WebDev tools/configurations, such as linters and other utilities.
 2. Weather Widget
-3. Improve Firefox theme handling, automatically handle extensions
-4. Intellij Idea configurations for Java/Scala/Kotlin development, as well as `wal` integration.
+3. Intellij Idea configurations for Java/Scala/Kotlin development, as well as `wal` integration.
-5. `updateDots` optimizations.
+4. `updateDots` optimizations.
+5. Improve Firefox theme handling, automatically handle extensions
+6. Improve Atom and Intellij color themes and Compton config.
-6. Switch Base to either straight Arch Linux or Manjaro-Architect.
+7. Switch Base to either straight Arch Linux or Manjaro-Architect.
-7. Prettier bootup process.
+8. Prettier bootup process.
-8. Multiple (human) user login setups.
+9. Multiple (human) user login setups/login manager